LateJoiners/docs/lj_a1_v01.md

 At each stage, a more technical testing process could be followed - i.e. selenium (or something similar) could be used to automate the process of extensively testing objective #3 (i.e. to ensure that ALL tournaments in the database are displayed, and that ALL information for those tournaments is viewable, and the same for individual games, as opposed to manual spot checks of individual tournaments/games)

 #### Extended features
-*features to be added if time permits*
-*list at least 3 and explain how we will validate it has been implemented*

 1. Our system should source tournament and game data in real-time from APIs for tournaments where an API is available.